 But with more than 80 percent of votes counted in the state, the PRI was behind the PAN-PRD contender Miguel Angel Yunes.

 Outgoing Veracruz governor Javier Duarte, from the PRI, has been accused of corruption and failing to tackle impunity.
-His term became notorious for thekilling of journalists
+His term became notorious for the killing of journalists and violent crime.